• Skip to primary navigation

 Home » Instant Pot » Instant Pot Tips and Tricks

-I thought it would be a good idea to have a post dedicated to the Instant Pot Filling Rules as I do go on about them A LOT!
+I thought it would be a good idea to have a post dedicated to the Instant Pot Filling Rules as I do go on about them A LOT and it is essential for every user to know how much you should fill your Instant Pot and how different ingredients affect those filling rules.
+But also the WHY behind it all.

 Also great for when you want to double up a recipe or make up your own recipes.